tonghuix/first-boot/newcommer-tasks.md

 ======================================

 Here is a ToDo List which you could follow to make your first step to Free Software.

 How to use this list?
-You could just copy and paste the whole content to other place.
-Or download the print-ready PDF file.
+You could just fork the whole project as you own or copy and paste the whole content to other place.

 You can finish all these tasks just in A MONTH!

 ## Pre-Start